 Survey of Physician Attitudes Regarding the Care of Cancer Survivors (SPARCCS)

-The overall purpose of the Survey of Physician Attitudes Regarding the Care of Cancer Survivors (SPARCCS) is to identify perceptions, knowledge, and practices of primary care and oncology specialist physicians regarding post-treatment follow-up care of adult cancer survivors.
-This national survey will provide information that is not available from other sources, and will lead to identification of opportunities for improving care delivery experiences for both cancer survivors and their physicians.
+The Survey of Physician Attitudes Regarding the Care of Cancer Survivors (SPARCCS) was fielded in 2009 to identify perceptions, knowledge, and practices of primary care and oncology specialist physicians regarding post-treatment follow-up care of adult cancer survivors.
+This national survey provided unique data to inform care delivery experiences for both cancer survivors and their physicians.

 Please acknowledge the National Cancer Institute/American Cancer Society Survey of Physician Attitudes Regarding the Care of Cancer Survivors (SPARCCS) if you use either or both of these survey instruments in your research.

 NCI currently supports research to improve the delivery of survivorship care.
 This work includes the Improving the Management of symPtoms during And following Cancer Treatment (IMPACT) consortium, recent initiatives to advance research on the delivery of care to pediatric and AYA cancer survivors, and other activities and funding opportunities to advance survivorship research.